 - Accommodation: Some estates offer bungalows or guesthouses for overnight stays.

-Guided Tours and Tea Tasting Experiences
+Guided Tours and Sri Lanka Tea Tasting Experiences

 Guided tours play a pivotal role in the visitor experience, with knowledgeable guides explaining the tea production process from leaf plucking to final packaging.
 Such tours typically culminate in a tea-tasting session, where guests can savour different varieties of estate tea.
-Here are key aspects:
+Here are the key aspects:

 - Tour Duration: Ranges from 1 to 2 hours, varying by estate.